findonflow/find/Overview.md

 .find is a solution that aims to make it easier to .find people and their things on the flow blockchain.
 It is live on mainnet since Dec 13th 2021 at https://find.xyz

+If you have questions implementing .find services, please reach out to any of us in discord.gg/findonflow

 # Product.find